-In 2015 Governor Walker eliminated \$5.7 million from the School Bond Reimbursement Program for schools built in the Matanuska-Susitna Borough.
+In 2015, Governor Walker eliminated \$5.7 million from the School Bond Reimbursement Program for schools that were to be built in the Matanuska-Susitna Borough.
 The 2019 State Budget eliminated \$9 Million.
 The Borough's services to our voters were negatively impacted.
-Another loss of \$16 Million, as approved in the State's Fiscal Year 2021 budget, hurt the borough's ability to perform necessary services and again drove home the idea that our word with our citizens is not secure.
+Another loss of \$16 Million, as approved in the State's Fiscal Year 2021 budget, hurt the

+Borough's ability to perform necessary services and again drove home the idea that our word with our citizens is not secure.